-PROTECT network is a multi-country research consortium focused on improving maternal and newborn health, particularly by generating evidence to support vaccines and interventions that prevent infections in early life.
+PROTECT network is a multi-country research consortium focused on improving maternal and newborn health.
 It brings together universities and research institutes across Africa and Europe to strengthen health surveillance systems, especially for diseases like Group B Streptococcus (GBS), which is a major cause of newborn sepsis and meningitis.
-The network works in countries such as Kenya, Uganda, Malawi, and Mozambique to improve data collection in pregnancy and infant health, build clinical research capacity, and establish systems that can safely run and monitor vaccine trials.
-Its broader goal is to create a sustainable African-led research network that supports maternal vaccine development, improves newborn survival, and strengthens health system readiness for future vaccine introduction.
+The network works in countries such as Kenya, Uganda, Malawi, and Mozambique to support hospitals in establishing pregnancy registries, collect and share data about GBS disease burden, and better understand the drivers behind vaccine hesitancy and confidence.
+Its broader goal is to create a network of sites that can monitor vaccine safety for current and future vaccines.

 Protect Project